What is a biventricular pacemaker?

 After your procedure

-After your biventricular pacing implantation, you will return to your hospital room and be monitored over night.
-Patients usually only spend one night in the hospital.
+After your biventricular pacing implantation, you will return to your hospital room and be monitored overnight.
+Patients usually spend only one night in the hospital.
 The day after your procedure, an X-ray of the device is completed and the device is tested by our Device Clinic staff.
 You will need to arrange to have an adult drive you home the day you are discharged.